CarCareTruth Score

 Best fit for owners who want an odorless, long-lasting conditioner with a clean safety profile · no lanolin sensitizer risk and nothing to trigger chemical sensitivities.
 Skip it if UV protection is a priority; the formula contains no UV-absorbing ingredients and the brand makes no UV claim.

 The SDS classifies this product as not hazardous under OSHA HCS 2012 · no signal word, no GHS pictograms, no health classifications.
-No PPE is indicated by the chemistry.
+No PPE is mandated by the chemistry, though the SDS names eye, hand, and respiratory protection as situational precautions worth taking for splash risk, repeated skin contact, and vapor inhalation in an enclosed space.
 SDS Section 15 confirms no California Prop 65 ingredients.
 The formula contains no volatile solvents (zero VOC, CARB compliant).
 Neither ingredient biodegrades readily, and the conditioner does not carry EPA Safer Choice certification.

 Yes.
 The two-ingredient formula (polyisobutene and USP-grade mineral oil) contains no dyes, pigments, or tannin-reactive compounds.
 Owners broadly confirm safe use on cream, tan, and white leather seats with no color shift.